ppare009/STAT107_Team-11_Japanese_characters/README.md

 ## Files
 1. `README.md`: This file.
 Provides a general overview of the project, as well as definitions for the files within this Repository.
 2. `Final Report.Rmd`: R markup file.
 Contains the
 3. `data`: Folder that contains the novels that are used for this project.
-The files that coorespond to the given novels are defined above.
+The files that correspond to the given novels are defined above.
+4. `Data Processing`: This folder contains all scripts used to clean and summarize Japanese text data from the Aozora and Gutenberg collections.
+Together, these files handle library setup, text cleaning, and the generation of CSV summaries with character statistics.
+- 00_requirements.R: Loads all required R packages (readr, stringr, dplyr) needed for data cleaning, string handling, and summarization.
+- functions.R: Defines the custom functions that clean the Japanese text files, removing headers, footers, Aozora markup, and non-Japanese characters, and compute character counts (kanji, hiragana, katakana, non-Japanese, etc.).
+- build_jp_novels.Rmd: The main R Markdown file that sources the other scripts, processes all .txt files from the Aozora and Gutenberg folders, applies the cleaning functions, and produces two output CSVs (aozora_summary.csv and gutenberg_summary.csv) containing the cleaned text statistics.